cp2k/dbcsr/src/acc/opencl/smm/README.md

     * `ACC_OPENCL_VERBOSE=3`: outputs device-side measured performance of kernels (geometric mean).
     * `ACC_OPENCL_VERBOSE=4`: outputs device-side performance of kernels (every launch profiled).

-For tranposing matrices:
+For tranposing matrices (implemented in `opencl_libsmm.c`):

 * `OPENCL_LIBSMM_TRANS_BUILDOPTS`: character string with build options (compile and link) supplied to the OpenCL runtime compiler.
-* `OPENCL_LIBSMM_TRANS_INPLACE`: Boolean value (zero or non-zero integer) for inplace matrix transpose (no local memory needed).
+* `OPENCL_LIBSMM_TRANS_INPLACE`: Boolean value (zero or non-zero integer) for in-place matrix transpose (no local memory needed).
 * `OPENCL_LIBSMM_TRANS_BLOCK_M`: non-negative integer number (less/equal than the M-extent) denoting the blocksize in M-direction.

-For multiplying matrices:
+For multiplying matrices (implemented in `opencl_libsmm.c`):

 * `OPENCL_LIBSMM_SMM_BUILDOPTS`: character string with build options (compile and link) supplied to the OpenCL runtime compiler.
 * `OPENCL_LIBSMM_SMM_ATOMICS`: selects the kind of atomic operation used for global memory updates ("xchg", "cmpxchg", "cmpxchg2"), or disables atomic updates ("0").
 The latter is to quantify the impact of atomic operations rather than for achieving correct results.
-* `OPENCL_LIBSMM_SMM_BATCHSIZE`: non-negative integer number denoting the intr-kernel (mini-)batchsize mainly used to amortize atomic updates of data in global/main memory.
+* `OPENCL_LIBSMM_SMM_BATCHSIZE`: non-negative integer number denoting the intra-kernel (mini-)batchsize mainly used to amortize atomic updates of data in global/main memory.
 The remainder with respect to the "stacksize" is handled by the kernel.
 * `OPENCL_LIBSMM_SMM_BLOCK_M`: non-negative integer number (less/equal than the M-extent) denoting the blocksize in M-direction.
 * `OPENCL_LIBSMM_SMM_BLOCK_N`: non-negative integer number (less/equal than the N-extent) denoting the blocksize in N-direction.